 For Ring Doorbells and Cameras:

-First, make sure your notifications are enabled.
-Go to your Device Settings in the Ring app, and make sure the buttons for both Ring Alerts and Motion Alerts are set to the blue “On” position.
+Make sure your notifications are enabled in the Ring app.
+Go to the device you want to check and make sure the buttons for both Ring Alerts and Motion Alerts are set to the blue “On” position.

-Note: Notification settings are specific to the device connected to Ring, not your actual Ring Doorbell or Stick Up Cam.
+Note: Notification settings have to be set individually for different devices.
 For example, if you activate notifications on your phone, they will not be automatically activated on your tablet.
 Instead, you have to manually designate your notification settings for each device connected to Ring.

 For Ring Alarm: Alarm Alerts v.
 Device Specific Alert Settings